 School meals are free for all state school pupils in Reception, Year 1 and Year 2 of primary school.
 These are known as 'universal infant free school meals'.
 (Please contact your child's school directly if you have any queries about these.)

 However, if your family are living on a low income and claiming certain benefits, your child may be able to get a free lunch until at least 2023 (known as 'benefit-related free school meals').
 If your child qualifies for benefit-related free school meals, you should apply for this when they start school, not wait until after Year 2.

-If your child is eligible, but you do not apply immediately when they start school, they will still get a free lunch in their infant years, but their school could miss out on up to three years of pupil premium funding.
+If your child is eligible and you do not apply immediately when they start school, they will still get a free lunch in their infant years, but the school could miss out on up to three years of pupil premium funding.

 Your child is eligible for benefit-related free school meals (and therefore, their school will receive the pupil premium) if they are attending a state school in Bath and North East Somerset, and you are receiving one or more of the following benefits: